Expected Performance of Cosmic Muon Veto Detector: Introduction

 \section{Introduction}

-The proposed 51 kton magnetized Iron Calorimeter (ICAL) at the India-based Neutrino Observatory (INO) has the objective of accurately measuring the parameters of atmospheric neutrinos and studying the impact of matter on their oscillations.
-The underground laboratory, along with ICAL, is planned to be located in Bodi West hills, Theni, India and is equipped with a rock cover of over 1 km to reduce the background from cosmic-ray muons.
+The proposed 51 kton magnetized Iron Calorimeter (ICAL) at the India-based Neutrino Observatory (INO) has the objective of accurately measuring the parameters of atmospheric neutrinos and studying the effect of matter on their oscillations.
+The underground laboratory, along with ICAL, is planned to be located in Bodi West hills, Theni, India, and is equipped with a rock cover of over $1\,km$ to reduce the background from cosmic-ray muons.
+A rock cover of $1.3\,km$ in all directions reduces the cosmic muon flux by a factor of about $10^{6}$.
+Placing the detector at a depth of approximately $100\,m$ reduces the muon flux by a factor of $10^{2}$.
+To achieve a reduction factor of about $10^{6}$, an active Cosmic Muon Veto Detector (CMVD) system with an efficiency greater than $99.99\%$ must be installed around the shallow-depth detector (at $100\,m$ depth).

-To mitigate the interference from cosmic-ray muons, the detector must be placed under a rock cover of 1.3 km in all directions to reduce the cosmic muon flux by a factor of about $10^{6}$.
-Placing the detector at a depth of approximately 100 m reduces the muon flux by a factor of $10^{2}$.
-To achieve a reduction factor of about $10^{6}$, an active Cosmic Muon Veto Detector (CMVD) system with an efficiency of $> 99.99\%$ must be built around the shallow depth detector. \\ The miniICAL is a prototype of the larger ICAL, operating at IICHEP Madurai.
-The miniICAL is a magnetized 85-ton detector consisting of 10 RPC layers between eleven, $4\,m\times 4\,m\times 5.6\,cm $ iron plate \cite{Majumder:2018xel} and a view of that system is shown in figure \ref{mical}.
+The miniICAL is a prototype of the ICAL which is operating at IICHEP Madurai.
+The miniICAL is a magnetized 85-ton detector consisting of 10 RPC layers between eleven, $4\,m\times 4\,m\times 5.6\,cm $ iron plates \cite{Majumder:2018xel} and a view of that system is shown in figure \ref{mical}.
 To study the performance of shallow depth neutrino detectors, the plan is to build a cosmic muon veto detector (CMVD) on top of the existing miniICAL detector as shown in figure \ref{miniicalcmvd}.
-The upgrade is motivated by a previous successful demonstration of 99.98\% muon veto efficiency using a $1\,m\times\,1\,m\times0.3\,m$ a veto system made from scintillator detectors with PMT as photo-sensors. \cite{Panchal:2017aub}.
+The upgrade is motivated by a previous successful demonstration of 99.98\% muon veto efficiency using a $1\,m\times\,1\,m\times0.3\,m$ veto system made from scintillator detectors with PMTs as photo-sensors \cite{Panchal:2017aub}.

-The cosmic muon veto detector around miniICAL consists of four large-sized veto walls, placed on top and three sides of the existing miniICAL detector.
-It utilises extruded plastic scintillator strips (EPS) \cite{Pla-Dalmau:2000puk}, viz. scintillators, with dimensions optimized for maximum coverage.
-The veto layers are arranged in a staggered configuration to remove the dead space between scintillators, allowing for maximum efficiency.

-The scintillation light produced by incoming particles will be collected through Kuraray Y-11 wavelength shifting fibers (WLS) \cite{Alekseev:2021vbe} embedded in the scintillator strips and read out on both sides using $2\,mm \times 2\,mm$ Hamamatsu Silicon Photomultiplier (SiPM) S13360-2050VE \cite{sipm}.
+The cosmic muon veto detector (CMVD) around miniICAL is built using extruded plastic scintillator (EPS) strips.
+Each EPS strip is equipped with two wavelength-shifting (WLS) fibers for collecting scintillation photons and four silicon photomultipliers (SiPMs) as phototransducers.
+The performance of the EPS strips, WLS fibers, and SiPM readout systems has been thoroughly validated in prior studies \cite{Saraf:2023sjs}, \cite{Jangra:2021key}.